jacorbal/pynfact/doc/userdoc/document-syntax.rst

 posts in the category of "Computers", each one of the with a different set of tags.
 A post can belong only to one category.

-Posts can be ``private``.
-This means that the post will be generated, but will not be referenced in any index in the website.
+Posts and pages can be ``private``.
+This means that the content will be generated, and it can be accessed if the URI is known, but will not be referenced in any link or index of the website.

 By default, a page will be linked to the navigation bar, after the blog main features and before the feed link.
 If you want a page not to be